LOADING ...

 "Swag" - sleeping bag

-British, French, Australian, and New forces
+British, French, Australian, and New Zealand

-attempted an invasion of Turkey.
+unsuccessfully attempted an of Turkey.

-admiralty Winston Churchill, General H. Kitchener,
+admiralty Winston Churchill, Herbert H. Kitchener,

 and Admiral H. Carden, was to open up a new